-1. Board Developed Courses (BDC's) are developed by the former Board of Studies now known as NESA.
+Board Developed Courses (BDC's) are developed by NESA (the former Board of Studies).
 They are used in the calculation of the Australian Tertiary Admission Rank (ATAR).
 Note: They are usually 2 unit courses and extension courses.
 You must complete at LEAST 6 units of Board Developed Courses to be eligible for your HSC.

-Framework Vocational Education and Training (VET) Courses are available in a number of areas.
-These offer accreditation through the relevant Registered Training Organisation (RTO) system as well as the HSC and require students to participate in work placement.
-These are 2 unit courses and contribute towards your ATAR (if you sit the HSC examination in the subject).
+Industry Curriculum Framework Vocational Education and Training (VET) Courses are available in a number of areas.
+These offer accreditation through the relevant Registered Training Organisation (RTO) as well as the HSC and require students to participate in mandatory 70 hours work placement.
+These are 2 unit courses and contribute towards an ATAR (if you sit the HSC examination in the subject).